Arthur920/Collector/README.md

 - The client and server send data directly to the OTel Collector;
-- The OTel Collector then sends the data to the appropriate backend, in this demo Jaeger, Zipkin, and Prometheus;
+- The OTel Collector then sends the data to the appropriate backend, in this demo Jaeger, Zipkin, and Prometheus -> Grafana backend will be added by me sooner or later

-This demo uses `docker-compose` and by default runs against the `otel/opentelemetry-collector:0.67.0` image. (habe ich zur aktuellsten collector contrib 0.177 geaendert)
+This demo uses `docker-compose` and by default runs against the `otel/opentelemetry-collector-contrib:0.177.0` image. (changed to newest version)

-To run the demo, switch to the `examples/demo` folder and run:
+To run the demo switch to the root directory of the repository and run:

 ```shell
 docker compose up -d